 Publicly available information (PAI) about our target IP addresses is generally available through some Website.
 While PAI is of course valuable, it however adds additional challenges and ambiguities.
 In some cases, PAI comprises a larger set of replicas with respect to those actually visible from the VPs, which happens for instance in countries with low MI vantage point densities (e.g., China and African continent).
 In this case, discrepancies between an algorithm results and the PAI are tied to the measurement infrastructure, as opposite to the algorithm.
 Considering the PAI as reliable would in this case mistakingly increase the amount of False Negative classifications for the algorithm.

 In other cases, the opposite is true: i.e., PAI comprises a smaller set with respect to the set of replicas actually seen from the VP, which happens whenever the Webpage content is outdated.
 One example is worth making to anecdotally assess the amount of discrepancy between PAI and measurement in the case of DNS root servers.
-DNS operators maintain an official website [41] with maps annotated with the number and geographic distribution of deployed sites around the world.
+DNS operators maintain an official website [46] with maps annotated with the number and geographic distribution of deployed sites around the world.
 According to [6], in 2013 PAI of root server E was advertising a single (unicast) location, despite their DNS state of the art method was able to enumerate 9 distinct locations.
 In 2014, at the time of our [21] experiments 12 anycast locations were advertised, but our PlanetLab and RIPE measurements were able to collectively discover over 40 replicas.
 Considering the PAI as reliable would in this case mistakingly increase the amount of False Positive classifications for the algorithm.
 A telling example of the manual validation concerns root server L, advertising a replica at SGW, which corresponds to an airport in Canada.
 However, this (spurious) instance was incoherent with the measurement from over 100 vantage points, that were (correctly) locating the vantage point in Singapore.
-PAI information do not report any airport in Canada but does in Singapore, confirming the hypothesis that protocol specific information is configured by humans and still possibly subject to errors, despite their rarity.
-These conflicting situations cannot of course be determined by solely relying on PAI and rather call for more accurate alternative methods.
+PAI information do not report any airport in Canada but does in Singapore, confirming the hypothesis that protocol specific information is configured by humans and still possibly subject by errors, although unfrequented they can be.